iwasahighwayman/my-elusive-whale/README.md

 As indicated in the schematic, unfortunately this circuit's square wave is produced with a 2 Volt bias (offset).

-The bias / offset can be easily removed with a de-biasing circuit:
+The bias/offset can be easily removed with a de-biasing circuit:

 ![De-Biasing circuit schematic](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-nmos-debias-schematic-20220827.png)